NomadPhil/DMPCostingUtility/README.md

-# DMPCostingUtility
+# DMP Costing Utility

-An order costing utility for orders exported from WooCommerce.
+__Instructions:-__

-Download your Orders from WooComerce using the Exporter.
+Download your Orders from WooCommerce using the Exporter.

 Remember the date must be by completed date and selected completed only.